rebuilt/eniac_presentation/resources/notes.md

 * Card punch

 ## Characteristics
-No language.
-Programmed with wires and switches Accumulators are the only memory
+Programmed with wires and switches
+Accumulators are the only memory
 No separation between storage and computation
 Parallel